Negur: Etymology

+Demographics

+Ethnicity

 The original inhabitants of Negur were from the Baluchi tribe of Shaikhzadah, who according to inscriptions on gravestones lived there before the invasion of the Mongolians.
 The existence of considerable underground water resources seems to have been the main reason for settling in Negur.

 In 1969, after Negur became an independent municipality, many people including government staff migrated to the town from other parts of the country.
 In recent years severe drought accelerated the immigration of people from other parts of Dashtyari district, posing a serious threat to water resources.
 Today's population of Negur is about 8,000, mainly immigrants.